johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 data is available.

-Only looking at the failure rate trend of the [most popular model](#seagate-st4000dm000), one might be tempted conclude that hard drives have a higher risk of failing as they age.
+Only looking at the failure rate trend of the [most popular model](#seagate-st4000dm000), one might be tempted to conclude that hard drives have a higher risk of failing as they age.
 But most other models seem unaffected by age (within the observed span), and [some](#wdc-wd30efrx) even show a decreasing trend.